Dummy Mix 543 // Scintii

 Joining The Warehouse in 1977, Frankie eventually became the club’s musical director.
 He set up The Power Plant some four years later (where he would play early demo versions of iconic house anthem Your Love), before also securing a four month residency at London’s Delirium in 1987.

 Over the next 10 years, Frankie returned to his New York hometown, where he produced and remixed songs for the likes of Michael Jackson, Diana Ross and Mary J Blige.
-Now in his 58th year, the rightfully anointed ‘Godfather of House’ is continuing to perform in the US and Europe, and is set to headline at this weekend’s FOUND street party in Shoreditch.
+Now in his 58th year, the rightfully anointed ‘Godfather of House’ is continuing to perform in the US and Europe.
 Ahead of his latest showcase, we caught up with the man himself to find out more about all night parties at Heaven, just who exactly owns house, and which six tracks in his record box are getting the most love right now.

 Talk to us about one of the most memorable moments from your time spent DJing in the 80s/90s?